Large-Raccoon/LW-Score-Tracker/README.md

     - ```"CertFile": "Add the filename of your .json or .p12 certificate here"```
           - Windows PowerShell 5.1 users will require a .p12 certificate.
 PowerShell 7+ users may use either certificate type.
     - ```"SpreadsheetID": "Add your spreadsheet ID here"```
           - Look at the URL of your spreadsheet.
-The ID is betweem https://docs.google.com/spreadsheets/d/ and the /edit?gid= part of your URL.
+The ID is between https://docs.google.com/spreadsheets/d/ and the /edit?gid= part of your URL.
     - ```"SheetName": "Add your sheet name here"```
           - Add the name of your sheet (from the name of the desired tab at the bottom of your spreadsheet)
     - ```VS, TD, and KS cells```